stabilaprotocol/documentation-en/docs/architecture/network.md

 ## Governor

-Super Representative(abbr: SR) is the block producer in STABILA network, there are 21 SRs.
+Governor(abbr: GOV) is the block producer in STABILA network, there are 21 GOVs.
 They verify the transactions and write the transactions into the blocks in turn.
-The super Representatives' information is public to everyone in Stabila network.
+The Governors' information is public to everyone in Stabila network.
 The best way to browse is using [Stabilascan](https://stabilascan.org/representatives).

 Recommended Hardware Configuration: